CiMillan/Data-Science-setup/README.md

 # Setup instructions

-You will find below the instructions to set up you computer for a Data Science project.
+You will find below the instructions to set up a Windows operating system (OS) for a Data Science project.

 Please **read them carefully and execute all commands in the following order**.